Why 2nd hand is no longer 2nd best

 Our extensive testing of devices proved that refurbished technology performs as well as new in every case and is even capable of outperforming new hardware with the correct component upgrades and configuration.
 Read our full IEEE peer-reviewed paper here.

 This study highlights the quality capabilities of 2nd hand technology through extensive research and testing; refurbished IT hardware performs as well as, or even better than, new devices with the correct component upgrades.
 Therefore, the concerns around performance and paying less for lesser quality equipment, are nullified.
-You can read the full research paper here.

 The 2nd Hand Market is Readily Available